marysia/marysia.github.io/index.md

 Hi there!
 I'm Marysia, based in Amsterdam.
 This is a space where I [keep track](https://marysia.nl/til/) of what I learn.

-Nowadays, I mostly spend my time making AI safe and secure at [Gray Swan](https://www.grayswan.ai/), on the board of [Encode Europe](https://encodeai.eu), and as a member of [Amsterdam AI Safety](https://aisafetyamsterdam.org/).
+Nowadays, I mostly spend my time making AI safe and secure at [Gray Swan](https://www.grayswan.ai/).
+I'm also involved with [Encode Europe](https://encodeai.eu) and [Amsterdam AI Safety](https://aisafetyamsterdam.org/).

 Previously, I...
 * was a member of technical staff  @ [Cohere](https://cohere.com/)